Benny Diaz III, Southern New Hampshire University

-Documentary filmmaker Lorenzo Benitez spent six months in northern Thailand in a volountourism program, an experience that prompted him to explore the complicated industry further.
+Documentary filmmaker Lorenzo Benitez spent six months in northern Thailand in a volountourism program, which prompted him to explore the industry further.

 The men’s rights activist claimed to remove ‘Girlz Powah and other silly stuff’ from the original, which resulted in a fragmented half-film with more plot holes and fewer porgs.